blmontoya/cartpole/README.md

     ./cartpole_model.py /workspace/min_ppo.safetensors

 ### IMPORTANT:
 In ActorCritic(), record self.shared, self.actor, and self.critic.
 When you run your safetensors file in cartpole_eval.py.
 These MUST align with what you trained on the safetensors file.
-For convienience, I've provided two safetensor examples for what this should look like:
+For convenience, I've provided two safetensor examples for what this should look like:

 * /workspace/min_ppo.safetensors
     ```